Violence, boycott call deter Liberia voters

 Tubman, who won about 33 percent in the first round , has alleged three ballot boxes were tampered with and said he would only participate in a run-off if it were delayed by two to four weeks and if counting procedures were amended.

-The October 11 first round was broadly accepted by international observers and regional bodies have criticized Tubman's boycott decision.
+The October 11 first round was broadly accepted by international observers and regional bodies have criticised Tubman's boycott decision.

 Yet many of his supporters are unemployed former fighters and, while it is too early to be sure of turnout, analysts warned a successful boycott would complicate the incumbent's next mandate, perhaps forcing her into dialogue with Tubman.